-One such area is the Malay peninsula in the province of Prachuap Khiri Khan.
-This large province is home to a diverse landscape including long white sandy beaches and a mountainous terrain; it stretches from the Gulf of Thailand to the border of Burma.
-The area is home to tens of thousands of stray dogs and cats who suffer from:
+While many animal welfare charities have popped up on the islands and major cities of Thailand to address the suffering of stray animals, many areas remain neglected.
+One such area is on the Malay peninsula in the province of Prachuap Khiri Khan.
+This large province is home to a diverse landscape including long white sandy beaches and a mountainous interior, stretching from the Gulf of Thailand to the border of Burma.
+This area is home to tens of thousands of stray dogs and cats who suffer from:

 - Drowning during monsoon season

-- Traffic accidents
+- Road traffic accidents

 - Starvation and malnutrition

-- Abandonment at temples
+- Dumping at temples

-- Limited spay-neuter services
+- Limited spay/neuter services

+In November, FOUR PAWS has teamed up with local charity Headrock Dogs Rescue to help address the suffering of stray animals.
+The program involves an outreach team to work with the local community to improve animal welfare in a sustainable way through education and engagement.
 In and around the city of Bang Saphan, the outreach team responds to animal emergencies, provides desperately needed medical care, and helps increase pet adoption.
-The program also pays special attention to stray populations at temples, to help improve the living conditions for the hundreds of dogs and cats that call them home.
-Temple dogs and cats are enrolled in a feeding, vaccination, and sterilization program, all at no cost to the temple.
+The program also focuses on temples, to help improve the living conditions for the hundreds of dogs and cats that call them home.
+Temple dogs and cats are enrolled in a feeding, vaccination, and sterilisation program, all at no cost to the temple.
 The outreach team also works closely with temple monks and nuns to empower them to provide better animal care.

-For stray animals deemed too sick or debilitated to return to their home communities or temples, our partner, Headrock Dogs Rescue will provide them with ongoing shelter and care until they can hopefully be adopted into a forever home.
+Outside of the temples, the program sponsors sterilisation, treatment, vaccination services for pet owners who might not otherwise be able to afford medical care for their animals.
+For stray animals that are deemed too sick or debilitated to be returned to their home communities or temples, our partner, Headrock Dogs Rescue will provide them with ongoing shelter and care until they can hopefully be adopted into a forever home.